-Running clubs to be recommended to long-term sick under Government plans | ITV News
+Running clubs to be recommended to long-term sick under government plans | ITV News

 Prime Minister Rishi Sunak has previously committed to tackling the growing numbers of those too ill to work.

-Following the trials, the Governments hopes to expand the scheme nationally but key elements of it will not take effect until 2025.
+Following the trials, the government hopes to expand the scheme nationally, but key elements of it will not take effect until 2025.

 Ms Atkins and Mr Stride said: "Where someone could fall out of work and on to long-term sickness benefits, WorkWell is designed to swoop in and provide the support that people need to stay in work, or return as soon as possible."

-Labour’s shadow employment minister Alison McGovern told The Times the scheme is “all too little and it’s far too late”.
+Labour's shadow employment minister Alison McGovern told the newspaper the scheme is "all too little and it's far too late".